 I ended up getting a new wallet for this trip, one that is slimmer, holds less and goes in my front pocket (to avoid being pick-pocketed).
 The width of the billfold works just barely for dollars, but of course, was not designed for the pound which is a full half inch taller than a dollar.
 The lady at the exchange counter suggested I get a new wallet, thanks but…

 Aaaah, now onto the rental car.
 I get on the shuttle bus to go to the rental agency and try to enter the bus on the wrong side.
-See, if you didn’t realize, in England everybody drives on the other side of the road, so that means everything is on the other side.
+See, if you didn’t realize, in

 I finish up at the rental agency and get situated in my Vauxhall Vectra with a 6 speed manual transmission and GPS.
-I take extra care in ensuring that the mirrors are adjusted correctly, I know where the turn signals are located, the wipers, my maps; all this extra effort to ensure that my brain is able to focus more attention on driving on the left hand side of the road.
+I take extra care in ensuring that the mirrors are adjusted correctly, I know where the turn signals are located, the wipers, my maps; all this extra effort to ensure that my brain is able to focus more attention on driving on the left hand side of the roa

 I pull out with the rental car and end up stalling it three times before realizing that I’m trying to take off in 3rd gear.
 Blast!
 The gear shift locations are in the same locations on vehicles on either side of the pond; my only problem was my left hand's inability to know how to put it into 1st gear.
 I was afraid I would end up putting it into reverse, but finding reverse will be another adventure to tell you about later.